java-casbin/casbin-couchdb-adapter/README.md

 ## Contributing

 Contributions to `casbin-couchdb-adapter` are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) before getting started.
+Please feel free to open an issue or submit a pull request if you have any questions or suggestions.

 ## License